Wisconsin Native

 Buy

-Wildlife Value: Nectar attracts bees and butterflies.
-Food for caterpillars of several moths.
+Wildlife Value: nectar attracts bees and butterflies and food for their caterpillars.
 Deer & rabbit resistant.

 • Euphorbia corollata Flowering spurge Z 4-7